 Under existing IAS 1 requirements, companies classify a liability as current when they do not have an unconditional right to defer settlement of the liability for at least twelve months after the end of the reporting period.
 As part of its amendments, the requirement for a right to be unconditional has been removed and instead, now requires that a right to defer settlement must have substance and exist at the end of the reporting period.
-A company classifies a liability as non-current if it has a right to defer settlement for a tright to defer settlement for a tright to defer exists only if the company complies with conditions specified in the loan agreement at the end of the reporting period, even if the lender does not test compliance until a later date.
+A company classifies a liability as non-current if it has a right to defer settlement for at least twelve months after the reporting period.
+It has now been clarified that a right to defer exists only if the company complies with conditions specified in the loan agreement at the end of the reporting period, even if the lender does not test compliance until a later date.

 With the amendments, convertible instruments may become current.
-In light of this, the amendments clarify how a company classifies a liability that includes a counterparty conversion option, which could be recognised as either equity or a liability separately from the liability component under IAS 32.
+In light of this, the amendments clarify how a company classifies a liability that includes a counterparty conversion option, which could be recognized as either equity or a liability separately from the liability component under IAS 32.
 Generally, if a liability has any conversion options that involve a transfer of the company's own equity instruments, these would affect its classification as current or non-current.
-It has now been clarified that a company can ignore only those conversion options that are recognised as equity when classifying liabilities as current or non-current.
+It has now been clarified that a company can ignore only those conversion options that are recognized as equity when classifying liabilities as current or non-current.